 One of my goals in my yoga practice is to be able to do a handstand (without the support of a wall).
 It is a pose which both empowers and frightens me and requires great deal of practice.
 But I haven’t spent much time practicing.
 My focus has mainly been on exploring a strong “wall” (i.e man) instead of on my alignment or my breath.
 I don’t really like to admit that.
 But you gotta love honesty hey.
 The awareness, the lessons and the ongoing learning that comes with it are simply priceless and for this I am grateful.
 The journey has so far been interesting (to say the least) and helped me realise the below mentioned richness pointers.
 As much as my wants, needs, emotions and opinions are forever revised and modified, I somehow doubt that I will ever settle for less than what my heart truly desires.
 Once awareness is gained, it’s hard to undo it no matter how afraid one might be of ending up alone.

-For now I will keep practicing; my handstand, in relationships and in staying true to myself by following my following ten insights;
+For now I will keep practicing, in relationships and in staying true to myself by following my following ten insights;

-- It is important for me to be with someone who enjoys being active and exploring nature as well various activities.
+- It is important for me to be with someone who enjoys being together and exploring nature.

 - Existing in a healthy relationship means that there is only one version of me and not two (one with friends and family and one with partner).
 You would be surprised how often this happens in relationships.